Yuki69Okita/MyPythonJorney/Lesson 4/README.md

 - .lower() - it creates new string with lowercase
 - .find() - finding an symbol's index (case-sensitive)
 - replace() - it creates new string where you can replace symbols
-- boolean expression - true or false
+- boolean expression - True or False